atinfo/awesome-test-automation/java-test-automation.md

 ## Virtual environments

 * [Vagrant](https://www.vagrantup.com/) - Easy to configure, reliable tool for building and maintaining portable virtual development environments.
+* [Docker](https://www.docker.com) - Docker is the world’s leading software container platform.
+Developers use Docker to eliminate “works on my machine” problems when collaborating on code with co-workers.
+Operators use Docker to run and manage apps side-by-side in isolated containers to get better compute density.
+Enterprises use Docker to build agile software delivery pipelines to ship new features faster, more securely and with confidence for both Linux and Windows Server apps.

 ## Performance & stress & load